HomeBlog Home

 3. Soft spots that indicate leaks - These can be further identified by a deeper look in your home's attic.

 An inspector will assess your roof in two different ways.
-First, if the weather allows and the environment is safe, they will walk the roof to understand its condition.
+First, if the weather allows and the environment is safe, they will walk on the roof to understand its condition.

 4. Electrical Wiring Issues